tmtsoftware/csw/docs/src/main/commons/create-component.md

 -   Shutdown
 -   Lock

-The state the component is in dictates the actions it can take when it receives a message or command, and how those actions are carried out.
+The state the component is in dictates the actions it can take when it receives a message or command, and whether those actions are carried out.

 ### Idle

 The component initializes in the idle state.
 The Top Level Actor calls the `initialize` hook of `ComponentHandlers` as the first thing on boot-up.
 Component developers write their initialization logic in this hook.
-The logic could also do things like accessing the Configuration Service to fetch the hardware configurations to set the hardware to default positions.
+The logic can also do things like accessing the Configuration Service to fetch information such as hardware configurations to set the hardware to default positions.

 After initialization, if the component would have configured `RegisterAndTrack` for `locationServiceUsage`, then the Top Level Actor will start tracking the `connections` configured for that component.
 This use case is mostly applicable for Sequencers and Assemblies.
-HCDs mostly will have `RegisterOnly` configured for `locationServiceUsage`.
+HCDs should have `RegisterOnly` configured for `locationServiceUsage` in most all cases.

-The Supervisor actor will now register itself with the Location Service.
-Registering with the Location Service will notify other components tracking this component with a `LocationUpdated` event containing a `Location` with a reference to the Supervisor actor.
+If `initialize` is successful, the Supervisor will register the component with the Location Service.
+Registering with the Location Service will notify other components tracking this component with a `LocationUpdated` event containing a `Location` with a reference to the Supervisor of the component.

 After successful registration, the component will transition to the `Running` state.

 ### Running

-When the supervisor actor receives `Initialized` message from the Top Level Actor after successful initialization, it registers itself with the Location Service and transitions the component to `Running` state.
+When the Supervisor actor receives `Initialized` message from the Top Level Actor after successful initialization, it registers itself with the Location Service and transitions the component to the `Running` state.
 Running state signifies that the component is accessible via the Location Service, which allows other entities to communicate with it by sending commands via messages.
-Any commands received by the Supervisor actor will be forwarded to the Top Level Actor for processing.
+Any commands received by the Supervisor actor will be forwarded to the Top Level Actor for processing once the component is in the `Running` state.

+@@@ note { title="What does Running mean?" }
+A component **should be ready** for operation after successfully leaving the `initialize` handler and entering `Running`.
+A component should ready to process **any** command after initialization and must not require specific commands to be issued by users in order to become ready.
+@@@

 ### RunningOffline